nisamyilmaz/nisamyilmaz/README.md

 - 👋 Hi, I’m @nisamyilmaz
-- 👀 I’m interested in data science, healtcare
+- 👀 I’m interested in data science, healthcare
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on new project for beginners
 - 📫 How to reach me nisamustakime@gmail.com